Types of scalar physical quantity and vector physical quantity

 The displacement is the length of the shortest straight line between two positions (the primary position and the final position), It is determined by the magnitude and the direction, It is a vector quantity, It is measured by meter or kilometer.

-The distance is the actual length of the path that of a moving object covers from the start point to the endpoint, It is determined by a magnitude only, It is a scalar quantity, It is measured by meter or kilometer.
+The distance is the actual length of the path that a moving object covers from the start point to the endpoint, It is determined by magnitude only, It is a scalar quantity, It is measured by meter or kilometer.

 The displacement equals the distance (numerically) when the object moves in a direct straight line in one direction, The two equal displacements have the same magnitude and the same direction.